apeterson91/website/content/post/causal_inference_two/index.md

 2. $Z$ is not associated with $Y$ except through $X$.
 3. $Z$ and $Y$ do not share causes.

-The IV can be thought of as (amongst other things) a kind of upstream or proxy variable that measures what we're really interested in but can't feasibly measure.
+The IV can be thought of as (amongst other things) a kind of upstream or proxy variable that measures what we're really interested in but are worried about confounding.
 For example, define $Z$ as the distance between individuals living in a city and the nearest fast food restaurant (FFR) to them.
 Similarly, define $X$ as excess junk food consumption, $Y$ as body mass index (BMI) and $U$ a (hypothetical) genetic factor that is linked to both excess junk food consumption as well as excess fat storage.
 In this case our diagram could be relabeled and we can now consider whether FFR distance satisfies the